-In 1999, the Uniform Law Commission drafted the model UETA to provide a legal framework for the use of electronic signatures in each state.
-UETA has since been adopted by 48 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
-However, two states-Illinois and New York-have not adopted UETA, but instead have implemented their own statutes pertaining to electronic signatures.
-Some of these statutes include material changes to UETA-recommended language and guidelines-such as details around consumer disclosures or regulations regarding certificate authorities.
+In 1999, the Uniform Law Commission drafted the model Uniform Electronic Transactions Act or UETA to provide a legal framework for the use of electronic signatures in each state.
+UETA has been adopted by 47 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+However, three states-Illinois, New York, and Washington-have not adopted UETA, but have implemented their own statutes pertaining to electronic signatures.
+Some of these statutes include material changes to UETA recommended language and guidelines-such as details around consumer disclosures or regulations regarding certificate authorities.

-The following fundamental principles are outlined in UETA:
+The following key legal terms are outlined in UETA:

-- A record or signature can't be denied legal effect or enforceability simply because it's in electronic form. - A contract can't be denied legal effect or enforceability simply because an electronic record was used in its formation. - If a law requires a record to be in writing, an electronic record satisfies the law. - If a law requires a signature, an electronic signature satisfies the law
+- 1. A record or signature can't be denied legal effect or enforceability simply because it's in electronic form. - 2.
+A contract can't be denied legal effect or enforceability simply because an electronic record was used in its formation. - 3.
+If a law requires a record to be in writing, an electronic record satisfies the law. - 4.
+If a law requires a signature, an electronic signature satisfies the law.

-In all states that have adopted UETA, the law generally does not apply to birth, wedding, or death certificates, and wills, codicils, and testamentary trusts are also often exempt.
+In all states that have adopted UETA, the law generally does not apply to birth, wedding, or death certificates and wills, codicils, and testamentary trusts are also often exempt.